CaringCaribou/caringcaribou/documentation/dump.md

 Timestamp: 1724010939.108472        ID: 00a7    S Rx                DL:  8    fd f7 dc 73 fd 3d f7 1c     Channel: can0
 ```

-Example use of __dumping only messages with filtered arbitration ID 0x0a7 with printing separating line after 1 second of silence on the bus:__
+Example of __dumping only messages with filtered arbitration ID 0x0a7 with printing separating line after 1 second of silence on the bus:__
 ```
 $ caringcaribou dump -s 1 -f output_filtered1.txt 0x0a7